PolusAI/sos-xeus-cling/README.md

 This language extension to SoS allows to use C++ with xeus-cling Jupyter kernel (https://github.com/QuantStack/xeus-cling) and exchange variables with other languages in Polyglot environment

-**NOTE: early stage development, not ready for use**

 ### Supported variable types for transfer

-Non-implemented type conversions are marked with ❌

 #### From SoS to C++ (`%get` magic):